jump-dev/JuMP.jl/docs/src/tutorials/algorithms/parallelism.md

 ### Thread safety

-When working with threads, you need to avoid race conditions, in which two threads attempt to write to the same variable at the same time.
+When working with threads, you must avoid race conditions, in which two threads attempt to write to the same variable at the same time.
 In the above example we avoided a race condition by using `ReentrantLock`.
 See the [Multi-threading](https://docs.julialang.org/en/v1/manual/multi-threading/)